inside/react-metrics-invariant/README.md

 $ yarn test
 ```

-It should raise this error:
+Then press 'a' to trigger a test run, it should raise this error:

 ```
 Invariant Violation: `metrics` should only be added once to the root level component.
 You have added to both App and App.